my-rice/dog-shelter/README.md

-# dog-shelter
+# Dog-Shelter
 ## Exercise Description
-It is required to write an application for the management of a kennel.
+It is required to write an application for the management of a dog shelter.

 The information of interest to each dog is as follows:
 - Identification microchip code (A string of 10 characters) (key)
-- Race (A string of 15 characters)
+- dog breed (A string of 15 characters)
 - Weight in kg (A real)
 - Daily crunchy quantity in grams (One whole)